 On the village excursion, you will trek from two to four days in some of the most majestic and beautiful mountains in the world.
 Sometimes going as high as 13,000 feet, you will experience Himalayan culture amidst beautiful and dramatic landscapes.
 Most trekking in Nepal follows ancient trade routes and involves short days on the trail.
 However, some days can involve steep uphill climbs.

 Suman Pant, PhD, Academic Director

 Suman received her doctorate in public policy from Oregon State University, where she has taught undergraduate political science courses and graduate level research methods.
 Her dissertation examined Nepal’s community forestry to understand how historical institutions and social construction impacts the effectiveness of devolved governance and collective action.
 Her research and work intersect development, resource management, and gender issues in Nepal.
 She has also worked with various nongovernment organizations that work for Nepal’s disadvantaged children and women.
-She has widely traveled in Nepal as a researcher, field practitioner, and trekker.
+She has widely traveled in Nepal as a researcher and field practitioner.